The Coven of Atho

 The late Donald Campbell, who used to visit Mr Howard, when he lived in Norwood Hill, Surrey, was interested in the occult and touched the wooden head for luck before his successful attempt on the world land speed record.’

-Unfortunately the truth behind the Head of Atho may never be known for it was mysteriously stolen from Howard’s antiques shop in April 1967.
+The full truth behind the Head of Atho may never be known for it was mysteriously stolen from Howard’s antiques shop in April 1967.
 No other item, which included a cash box and other valuable artefacts, had been touched suggesting that the thief was only interested in Atho.
 The ultimate fate of the Head is for now at least, a mystery, for the crime has never been solved.

 Fortunately, pictures have survived of the Head of Atho and Doreen Valiente painted a detailed picture of it.
 One of the more interesting symbols on it can be seen on Atho’s forehead.
 This image of five concentric rings is associated with the five circles of Witchcraft – a teaching that can be found in the Coven of Atho material.
 Furthermore, it is also highly reminiscent of Plato’s description of Atlantis as having been comprised of a central island surrounded by two zones of land and three of water.
 This is quite interesting for it ties in nicely with some of the other Atho material which refers to the trident, sunken lands and the ‘Water City’.